-The National Park Service offers an opportunity for high school students between the ages of 15 to 18 to work at Wrangell-St. Elias National Park and Preserve each summer.
-These positions are funded through the Youth Conservation Corps (YCC) program.
-The purpose of the YCC program is to introduce high school age students to the mission of the National Park Service and how the NPS manages our cultural and natural resources.
-Each season’s program includes a 2-week training period in which the students will travel to various areas within the park and possibly to other public lands for an orientation to the park and public lands.
-Other periodic fieldtrips out into the park may occur after the training period.
+OverviewThe National Park Service is offering an opportunity for youth between the ages of 15 and 18 to work at Wrangell-St. Elias National Park and Preserve in the summer.
+These positions are being funded through the Youth Conservation Corps (YCC) program.
+The purpose of the YCC program is to introduce young adults to the National Park Service mission and how Cultural and Natural resources are managed.
+The program may include travel to various areas within the park and possibly to other public lands for orientation.

 How to Apply:

-YCC Application Form (pdf format, 23 KB)
+YCC Application (pdf format 891 KB)

-Youth Conservation Corp VideoDuring the summer of 2008, Wrangell-St. Elias National Park conducted two youth programs--the Youth Conservation Corp (YCC) and the Youth Partnership Program (YPP).
+Youth Conservation Corps VideoDuring the summer of 2008, Wrangell-St. Elias National Park conducted two youth programs--the Youth Conservation Corp (YCC) and the Youth Partnership Program (YPP).
 The YCC students were tasked with learning about the park by participating in programs, tours, and activities.
 The YPP students were orientated to the park and tasked with removing exotic (invasive) dandelions from the Root Glacier Trail.